hypernumbers/hypernumbers-manual/contents/why-hypernumbers/when-use-something-else.rst

 If you need the following spreadsheet functionality it is not supported in Hypernumbers:

-* pivot tables - use Excel, Open Office or Google Groups
+* pivot tables - use Excel, Open Office or Google Docs
 * live integration with databases
 * headers and footers and other printing-focussed features
 * conditional formatting